pusher/pusher-angular/README.md

 angular.module('myApp', ['pusher-angular'])
 ````

-Note that you can choose to define just one Pusher client, should you prefer, and then use that as the client throughout your Angular app.
+Note that you can choose to define just one Pusher client, should you prefer, and then use that as the client throughout your AngularJS app.
 You can do this by simply instantiating a client as follows:

 ````javascript
 window.client = new Pusher('API_KEY');
 ````

-and then instantiating instances of `$pusher` in your Angular app using the standard:
+and then instantiating instances of `$pusher` in your AngularJS app using the standard:

 ````javascript
 var pusher = $pusher(client);
 ````

-Make sure that you define client before then referencing it in your Angular app though.
+Make sure that you define client before then referencing it in your AngularJS app though.

-This is all of the setup required to have Pusher available in your Angular app.
-The content below will explain how you can utilise Pusher in an Angular app.
+This is all of the setup required to have Pusher available in your AngularJS app.
+The content below will explain how you can utilise Pusher in an AngularJS app.